marshallm94/Learning_Notes/AWS.md

 	* Amazon Aurora	uses shared cluster storage, and thus doesn't need to be manually set to autoscale; autoscaling is automatically configured.
 * Compute Scaling:
-	* Vertical (enhancing performance of current isntance(s)) or Horizontal scaling (increasing the count of instances) can be scheduled, or happen immediately.
+	* Vertical (enhancing performance of current instance(s)) or Horizontal scaling (increasing the count of instances) can be scheduled, or happen immediately.
 	* "Read Replicas" are copies of your database that can be created so that 'read only' traffic has a dedicated instance.
 This allows the read and write functionality to each have a dedicated instance (the read replica